nausea87/SQL/README.md

 ## Background

-Sandra Danielsson has been murdered @ Zamenhof, Gothenburg on 8/04/2020.
+Sandra Danielsson has been murdered at a restaurant in Gothenburg on 8/04/2020.
 Who commited this gruesome murder?!

 #